SEAGuide

 photo credit: Nate Watters

 If the term “Seattle Restaurant Week” means nothing to you, we can help.
-For two weeks between October 22nd and November 4th, restaurants all over the city offer prix fixe lunch and dinner deals with price tags ranging anywhere from $20 to $65.
+For two weeks between April 14th and April 27th, restaurants all over the city offer prix fixe lunch and dinner deals from $20 to $65.
 What they offer is up to them.
-But whether or not it’s actually worth leaving the house for, well, that’s up to us.
-And while some spots might just use this as an excuse to upcharge you for low-value afterthoughts (a la Spirit Airlines), we've sorted through this year's list and are confident that some of these menus are promising.
-We’ll continue to update this guide as we find more ones we like.
+But whether or not it’s actually worth leaving the house for—well, that’s up to us.
+While some spots might just use SRW as an excuse to upcharge you for low-value afterthoughts, several menus are more promising.
+We’ll continue to update this guide as we find more specials we like.

 THE DEALS